opeik/tekken-handbook/Basics/Notation.md

 <img class="icon" src="/assets/img/2.svg">
 <img class="icon" src="/assets/img/4.svg">
 denotes pressing 2 then 4, this attack sequence is called a string.
-Each character has certain attacks and strings they can perform.
+Each character has unique attacks and strings they can perform.
 In text, commas are used to indicate a sequence.
 The text version of this input is "2,4".

 A combo is a sequence of attacks or strings.
-In order to differentiate between where one string ends, and another begins, we need some kind of symbol.
+To differentiate between where one string ends, and another begins, we need a symbol.
 The in-game symbol is
  <img class="icon" src="/assets/img/then.svg">.
-Unfortunately there isn't an agreed upon standard for text.
-Personally, I use ">" since it resembles the in-game symbol.
+Unfortunately there isn't an agreed-upon standard for text.
+I use ">" since it resembles the in-game symbol.

 ### Combination